Γ

 • 12g organic beeswax (or vegetable candelilla wax)

-• 5 drops of vitamin E oil (natural preservative)
+• 5 drops of Vitamin E oil (natural preservative)

-Method 1: Classic oil maceration (recommended for beginners)
+Method 1: Classic Oil Maceration (recommended for beginners)

 3. Maceration: Let the mixture steep in a warm, dark place for 2-4 weeks.
 Shake the jar daily.